ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

   * You have published job descriptions for engineers focusing on support and debugging.
 Note that for many engineers, a job focused only on debugging may sound undesirable.
 To me, a job description that emphasizes data entry or accounting sounds very unpleasant, and yet there are many people who enjoy and even pursue those jobs.

-  * Don't assume that just because you wouldn t do that job, there are not others who might be excited by the prospect.
+  * Don't assume that just because you wouldn't do that job, there are not others who might be excited by the prospect.
 In particular, working on a customer crew exposes an engineer to a huge amount of code, often offers opportunities to talk to customers, and involves less product-driven deadline pressure all things that might appeal to the right candidate.

 * Create an explicitly discussed career trajectory for engineers to start on the customer crew and, after a period of time (usually twelve-plus months), transfer to the feature crew.

 * Engineers rotate between the crews on a regular basis.
 The Microsoft blog post referenced above recommends swapping some team members between the two crews every week.

-* Define the customer crew as a temporary team. is can mean either that the customer crew itself doesn t exist full-time (perhaps for only one week per month), or that team members are constantly rotating between the customer and feature crews.
+* Define the customer crew as a temporary team. is can mean either that the customer crew itself doesn't exist full-time (perhaps for only one week per month), or that team members are constantly rotating between the customer and feature crews.

 I recommend creating a dedicated, permanent customer crew only for teams or products where customer issues are costly enough for the team to warrant it.
 If you're in a high-support business, a dedicated customer crew can be a force multiplier for both engineering productivity and customer satisfaction.